Irish mythology: Folk tales

 Although there are no written sources of Irish mythology, many stories are passed down orally through traditional storytelling.
 Some of these stories have been lost, but some Celtic regions continue to tell folktales to the modern-day.
-Folktales and stories were primarily persevered in monastic scribes from the bards of nobility.
+Folktales and stories were primarily preserved by monastic scribes from the bards of nobility.
 Once the noble houses started to decline, this tradition was put to an abrupt end.
 The bards passed the stories to their families, and the families would take on the oral tradition of storytelling.

-During the first few years of the 20th century, Herminie T. Kavanagh wrote down many Irish folk tales, which she published in magazines and in two books.
+During the first few years of the 20th century, Herminie Templeton Kavanagh wrote down many Irish folk tales, which she published in magazines and in two books.
 Twenty-six years after her death, the tales from her two books, Darby O'Gill and the Good People and Ashes of Old Wishes, were made into the film Darby O'Gill and the Little People.
 Noted Irish playwright Lady Gregory also collected folk stories to preserve Irish history.
 The Irish Folklore Commission gathered folk tales from the general Irish populace from 1935 onward.